-Carriers owned by Humana and Anthem accounted for (i) approximately 40% and 20%, respectively, of net revenues for the Pro Forma Fiscal Year 2019 and 25% and 8%, respectively, of net revenues for the year ended December 31, 2018; (ii) approximately 60% and 23%, respectively, of Medicare -Internal segment revenue for the Pro Forma Fiscal Year 2019, and 62% and 15%, respectively, of Medicare -Internal segment revenue for the Pro Forma Fiscal Year 2019, and 62% and 15%, respectively, of Medicare -Internal segment revenue for the Pro Forma Fiscal Year 2019, and 41% and 18%, respectively, of Medicare -External segment revenue for the Pro Forma Fiscal Year 2019, and 41% and 18%, respectively, of Medicare -External segment revenue for the Pro Forma Fiscal Year 2019 and for the year ended December 31, 2018, respectively, and 11% of IFP and Other -Internal segment revenue for the Pro Forma Fiscal Year 2019 and year ended December 31, 2018, respectively, and 41% and 19% of IFP and Other -External segment revenue for the Pro Forma Fiscal Year 2019 and year ended December 31, 2018, respectively.
-See "Risk Factors-Risks Related to our Business-We currently depend on a small group of carriers for a substantial portion of our revenue."
+Carriers owned by Humana and Anthem accounted for (i) approximately 40% and 20%, respectively, of net revenues for the Pro Forma Fiscal Year 2019 and 25% and 8%, respectively, of net revenues for the year ended December 31, 2018; (ii) approximately 51% and 23%, respectively, of Medicare -Internal segment revenue for the Pro Forma Fiscal Year 2019, and 63% and 15%, respectively, of Medicare -Internal segment revenue for the Pro Forma Fiscal Year 2019, and 63% and 15%, respectively, of Medicare -Internal segment revenue for the Pro Forma Fiscal Year 2019, and 41% and 18%, respectively, of Medicare -External segment revenue for the Pro Forma Fiscal Year 2019, and 41% and 18%, respectively, of Medicare -External segment revenue for the Pro Forma Fiscal Year 2019 and for the year ended December 31, 2018, respectively, and 11% of IFP and Other -Internal segment revenue for the Pro Forma Fiscal Year 2019 and for the year ended December 31, 2018, respectively, and 41% and 19% of IFP and Other -External segment revenue for the Pro Forma Fiscal Year 2019 and year ended December 31, 2018, respectively.
+See "Risk Factors-Risks Related to Our Business-We currently depend on a small group of carriers for a substantial portion of our revenue."

 We continue to focus on building out our carrier footprint in order to provide our consumers with a greater choice of health insurance plans.
-In 2020, we expect our platform will include Medicare Advantage products from at least one of the top two carriers, as measured by Medicare customers in each county, in 49 states, which collectively represented 95% of 2019 Medicare enrollments.
+In 2020, we expect our platform will include Medicare Advantage products from at least one of the top two carriers, as measured by Medicare Advantage enrollees in each county, in 49 states, which collectively represented 95% of 2019 Medicare enrollments.
+In 2019, our platform included Medicare Advantage products from at least one of the top two carriers, as measured by Medicare Advantage products from at least one of the top two carriers, as measured by Medicare Advantage enrollees in each county, in 24 states, which collectively represented 54% of 2019 Medicare enrollments.

 We have a technology culture that incentivizes the relentless improvement of every measurable point of the consumer experience.
-We harness our data, in unison with a deep investment in data expertise, to power key decision engines that scrutinize every step of the consumer journey and identify areas where technology and process-improvement investment will most impact our unit economics, including driving improvements in LTV/
+We harness our data, in unison with a deep investment in data expertise, to power key decision engines that scrutinize every step of the consumer journey and identify areas where technology and process-improvement investment will most impact our unit economics, including driving improvements in LTV/CAC.

-CAC.
 We operate dozens of proprietary technology systems, which support a data-driven consumer acquisition, service, and retention lifecycle within the health insurance market.